ricebear-org/ricebear-org.github.io/discord.md

 ## ricebear Supporter

-The ricebear Server (not the same as the Discord guild) used to host our own bots from costs money to run.
+The ricebear Server (not the same as the Discord guild), used to host our own bots, costs money to run.
 We host our own instances of bots whenever possible to keep our Discord guild stable and safe.
 We also want to improve our server's functionality through Discord Boosting.
 To keep the server online and with enhanced functionality, we rely on monetary donations.
 Giving a donation to ricebear helps the ricebear Server and our guild continue to thrive and live into the near future, and also grants you special (time-limited) perks within the guild.
-Contact the Moderation Team in the guild for details on how to donate.
+Contact Ring 1 members in the guild for details on how to contribute.
 We appreciate your support!

 Supporter benefits and their availability may change at any time, for any reason.

 **Tier 1 is currently not available.
-Tiers 2-3 are still available.**
+Tiers 2-3 are still available.
+Direct monetary contributions are highly encouraged.**

-For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per month:

-- Ability to request **a single** restricted voice/text channel (defined as a channel not joinable by any Ring 4), with a custom name, a choice of bitrate (voice channels only) and a configurable allowlist to pick the users who can access your channel.
-The maximum bitrate that a restricted voice channel can have is 128 kbps.

-- Access to X/XX channels with 128-256 kbps (can let non-Supporters join by dragging them into the channel).
+Supporters are able to join X/XX channels on their own, create private channels/organizations, and get an exclusive role based on their tier.

+Here are the tiers, as well as their private channel limit:

-- Exclusive Supporter Tier 1 role.
+- Tier 1: 2.50-4.99 USD/mo; 1 private channel.

-- The prestige of giving back to ricebear.

-For Tier 2, the following perks will be given, for 5.00-9.99 USD or 1 Discord boost per month:
+- Tier 2: 5.00-9.99 USD/mo or 1 Server Boost per month; 3 private channels.

-- All perks from Tier 1.

-- 3 restricted channel limit, upped from 1 from Tier 1.

-- Ability to request a restricted organization that would not usually be approved, with a custom SFW name, its own channels, a choice of channel bitrate (voice channels only), and a configurable allowlist.
-The maximum bitrate that a restricted voice channel can have is 128 kbps.
-Channels from the restricted organization count towards the 3 restricted channel limit.

-- Exclusive Supporter Tier 2 role (cannot get Supporter Tier 1 role simultaneously).

-For Tier 3, the following perks will be given, for 10.00+ USD or at least 2 Discord boosts per month:

-- All perks from Tier 2.

-- 5 restricted channel limit, upped from 3 from Tier 2.

-- The maximum bitrate that a restricted voice channel can have is the highest bitrate available on the server.

-- Exclusive Supporter Tier 3 role (cannot get Supporter Tier 1 and 2 roles simultaneously).

-- Highest prestige of giving back to ricebear.
+- Tier 2: 10.00+ USD/mo or 2 Server Boosts per month; 5 private channels.

 Upon the end of your Supporter period, the Active Supporter role will be replaced by the Past Supporter on your account.
-Restricted organization text channels will be available through a read-only medium. **All other perks are removed.**
+Private text channels will be available through a read-only medium. **All other perks are removed.**

-### Restricted Channel/Organization Guide
+### Private Channel/Organization Guide

 This functionality requires Supporter, or at least Ring 2.

-To activate your restricted organization, just simply send the following details to haradatakumi_yo#0765:
+To activate your private organization/channel, just simply send the following details to any Ring 1 member:

 1. Channel name(s) and purpose(s)

-2. Block everyone from being moved out of your restricted voice channel (evaluated on a case by case basis and may not be provided)
+2. Block everyone from being moved out of your private voice channel (evaluated on a case by case basis and may not be provided)

 3. Voice channel bitrates

 4. [Tier 2-3 Only] Organization name and purpose

-~~You can configure users who can join your restricted channels using the r;cc~~ (cc commands are discontinued), and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `/role` commands (only for Supporter Tier 2-3, Ring 2 or above).
+You can configure users who are in your private organization (thus changing access to the private organization's channels) with the `/role` commands.
 After typing a slash, Discord will show subcommands that you can use (add/remove members, etc).
 To change any of the other details you've provided, contact a Ring 1 member.

-Your restricted organization will be located either alphabetically with other organizations or within the proper category along with other restricted channels.
+Your private organization will be located either alphabetically with other organizations or within the proper category along with other private channels.

-Ring 1 members can bypass the restricted channel's/organization's allowlist for admin purposes.
+Ring 1 members can bypass the private channel's/organization's allowlist for admin purposes.

 ## Guild Bots